10 Best Bowling Protective Gear

 Feature Tradeoffs by Category

 Each type of protective gear involves a tradeoff between flexibility and stability.
 Rigid wrist positioners with metal or plastic inserts offer the highest level of joint protection.
-They are ideal if you are recovering from a strain or if your wrist tends to collapse at release.
+They are ideal if your wrist tends to collapse at release.
 The downside is reduced natural wrist action, which can lower your ability to generate revolutions or make subtle adjustments at the bottom of the swing.

-Soft gloves and flexible thumb guards, on the other hand, preserve more natural hand motion.
+Soft gloves and flexible thumb guards preserve more natural hand motion.
 They protect skin from abrasion and provide light compression, but they will not force your wrist into a specific angle.
 If your goal is to prevent blisters and mild fatigue while keeping your release as free as possible, soft protection is usually the better path.

 Shoe sliders and protector covers sit in a slightly different category.
 Sliders are primarily performance tools that also protect your sliding sole from excessive wear.
 Covers are defensive accessories meant to keep street grime and moisture away from your shoe material when you are away from the lane.
 Decide whether you need help with your slide mechanics, shoe longevity, or both.